You are here

-- Membership Development - Assists members in educating prospective new members about Affinity and the benefits of ownership.
+- Membership Development - Assists members in educating prospective new members about Affinity and the benefits of the captive concept.

 - Long Range Planning Committee - Develops future plans for the company based on strategic analysis.

-- Nominating Committee - Recommends to the Board of Directors future officers and committee chairpersons for a two-year term.
+- Nominating Committee - Recommends to the Board of Directors future officers and committee chairpersons for two-year terms.